ni/niveristand-custom-device-handbook/docs/express/index.md

 # Custom Device Express

-The **Express** framework is an enhanced development framework that auto-generates the System Explorer UI, Scripting API, orchestration code, and a standalone engine debugger from a device schema you define in a wizard.
+The **Express** framework is an enhanced development framework that auto-generates the System Explorer UI, Scripting API, orchestration code, and a standalone test bench from a device schema you define in a wizard.
 It reduces boilerplate so you can focus on device-specific logic.

 If you are new to custom devices, first review [Choosing Between Classic and Express](../Choosing_A_Framework.md) to confirm Express is the right framework for your project.